Felicia Hodge, Dr.P.H.Professor

-Areas of Scholarly Expertise and Interest: American Indian health and healthcare, health behavior intervention strategies, cultural competencies, health disparities.
+Areas of Scholarly Expertise and Interest: American Indian health and healthcare, health behavior intervention strategies, cultural competencies, health disparities, and environmental justice.

 Faculty Research and Clinical Expertise

 Dr. Hodge holds a joint position as Professor in the School of Nursing and Professor in the School of Public Health.
-Dr. Hodge has conducted research with American Indian groups in California, Arizona, Minnesota, and Northern Plains area.
-Her focus of research is on chronic health conditions, health beliefs and behaviors among American Indian/Alaska Native and Indigenous populations.
-Projects included: (1) examining the cultural constructs of pain and cancer related symptoms among AIAN cancer survivors; (2) developed and evaluates colorectal cancer screening materials for American Indian in California; (3) tests smoking cessation interventions; (4) and examined knowledge, attitudes and preferences for HPV vaccinations among American Indian college students.
+Dr. Hodge has conducted research with American Indian (AI) groups in California, Arizona, Minnesota, and the Northern Plains area.
+Her focus of research is on chronic health conditions, health beliefs and behaviors among American Indian/Alaska Native (AI/AN) and Indigenous populations.
+Current projects include: (1) Lived Experience of Dioxin Contamination on the San Carlos Apache Reservation, (2) AI Veteran Smoking Experience, (3) Homeless Women, (4) HPV Vaccinations and Smoking among AI Youth.
+Past projects completed were in areas of: (a) examining the cultural constructs of pain and cancer related symptoms among AIAN cancer survivors (R01); (b) development and evaluation of colorectal cancer screening materials for AIs in California; (c) tests smoking cessation interventions; (d) and examined knowledge, attitudes and preferences for HPV vaccinations among American Indian college students.
 In past years, she received six R01/U01 research grants from the NIH to study areas of wellness, diabetes, nutrition, tobacco control and cervical cancer screening and barriers to care among AI/ANs.
-She is currently conducting a project on home visiting project for AI/AN parents of children 0-5 years.

-Clinical: American Indian health and healthcare, health behavior intervention strategies, cultural competencies, health disparities
+Clinical: American Indian health and healthcare, health behavior intervention strategies, cultural competencies, health disparities, environmental justice

 Sonoma State College, Cotati, CA, BA, 1974, Sociology University of California at Berkeley, MPH, 1974-1976, Public Health University of California at Berkeley, DrPH, 1983-1987, Public Health University of California at Berkeley, Postdoctoral Fellowship, 1988-1989, Alcohol Research Center